mojackson0101/Fall-2025_Cyber_Forensics_ITMS-438_and_ITMS-538_Research_paper/README.md

 this for the abstract and introduction of the paper too.
-We updated the resarch collabration with some of the project images Intrusion detection system Architecture or  framework (IDS system) of any Intrusion detection system to explain a point but not to deisgned an IDS system. then an image was also added of a zero detection rate across models too An update made with the addition of video link to summarized the research paper  https://www.loom.com/share/d1371a736ceb4d4c89d5bdf08eb54f3f
+We updated the resarch collabration with some of the project images Intrusion detection system Architecture or  framework (IDS system) of any Intrusion detection system to explain a point but not to deisgned an IDS system. then an image was also added of a zero detection rate across models too An update made with the addition of video link to summarized the research paper  https://www.loom.com/share/d1371a736ceb4d4c89d5bdf08eb54f3f  and https://www.loom.com/share/d97fdcbc5dc9493898474d442250ea82